mmallicoat/marshallmallicoat.com/content/junkie.rst

 At the grocery store by the energy drinks, there is a sign that says "This area is monitored by Closed Circuit Television."
-In the aisle by the safety razors, the same sign, plus a sliding plastic shield across the shelf---presumably to slow you down when scooping them into your trash bag.
+In the aisle by the safety razors, the same sign, plus a sliding plastic shield across the shelf—presumably to slow you down when scooping them into your trash bag.

 The implication is that there exists a cohort of congenitally hairy men